How Do Reverse Mortgage Loans Work: Reverse Mortgage Myths Explained

 The first step toward becoming an informed consumer is to learn some basics about this special type of loan.
 So how do reverse mortgages work?
 First of all, this transaction is a home-equity loan of a special type that is meant for those homeowners 62 years of age and older.

-Strict regulations recently set by the Federal Housing Administration (FHA) are designed to protect borrowers and ensure that seniors are able to take reverse mortgages without the risks of typical home equity loans.
+Strict regulations recently set by the Federal Housing Administration (FHA) are designed to protect borrowers and ensure that seniors are able to take reverse mortgages.

 Myths About Reverse Mortgages